takeyamajp/docker-wordpress/README.md

       mysql:
         image: takeyamajp/mysql

 Run `docker-compose up -d`, wait for it to initialize completely.
+(It takes several minutes.)
 Then, access it via `http://localhost:8080` or `http://host-ip:8080` in your browser.

 ## Time zone